 $ telnet google.com 443

-Connection is established and then after a timeout it is closed which means ping is successful.
+The connection is established and then after a timeout, it is closed which means ping is successful.

 Ping Remote Port with PowerShell Test-NetConnection